behrendtio/monky/README.md

 monky.factory('User', { username: '#n name' });
 ```

 This will lead to users with _usernames_ like "1 name", "2 name" and so on.
+Embedded documents are also supported.

 ## Use factories to build/create mongoose documents